pszponder/blog-articles/data-structures/array.md

 - In JS, the array can hold ANY combination of data types at the same time
 - The array data structure is stored in one contiguous block of memory
   - If an element in an array needs to be added, then the whole array may need to be moved to another location in memory to retain the continuous block of memory with the expanded array
-- Arrays are mutable, which means that it's values can be accessed and changed at a later time (even if it is defined using a `const` keyword)
+- Arrays are mutable, which means that their values can be accessed and changed at a later time (even if they are defined using a `const` keyword)

 Example of an array containing multiple data types: